-Qualifications for the two programs are simple.
-The Producer of the Year nominee must be a farmer or rancher working their own property and be able to qualify for at least 2 out of the 4 criteria points listed below in the nomination form.
+The Producer of the Year nominee must be a farmer or rancher working their own property and be able to qualify for at least 2 out of the 4 criteria points listed below.
 The Custom Operator of the Year nominee must be an individual or company who earns a living doing custom jobs for others, such as those who travel and harvest or spray pesticides/fertilizers for others.
-The Custom Operator of the Year must also qualify for at least 2 out of the 4 criteria points listed below in the nomination form.
+The Custom Operator of the Year must also qualify for at least 2 out of the 4 criteria points listed below.

-Livingston Machinery Company welcomes all nominations and self-nominations for both programs.
-After nominations close, a committee will choose the top three outstanding nominees for both programs.
-Those selected will go through a video interview process, and ultimately the winners will be chosen through an online voting system by their peers and the agricultural community.
+Livingston Machinery Company welcomed all nominations and self-nominations for both programs.
+After nominations closed, a committee chose the top three outstanding nominees for both programs.
+Those selected went through a video interview process (links available below each candidates photo/name), and ultimately the winners will be chosen through an online voting system by their peers and the agricultural community.
 Livingston Machinery Company and Manitou Group are proud to present this new program and look forward to honoring some of the best people in the industry as the 2021 Producer and Custom Operator of the Year.

 The world of agriculture is constantly evolving.
-Through research and technology, farmers are able to do more with less, work more efficiently, operate on lower margins and be more successful with each season.
-Who do you know that has applied modern technology to their highest advantage, or implemented creative ways to gain a competitive edge?
+Through research and technology, farmers are able to do more with less, work more efficiently, operate on lower margins, and be more successful each season.